-Combining gin and its herbal notes with strawberries made for a delicious summer libation.
+Combining gin and its herbal notes with strawberries in this Gin and Strawberry Milkshake makes for a delicious summer libation.

 NOLET’S Silver, from the Nolet family and creators of Ketel One Vodka, is not your typical gin.
 The big difference and it’s really big is that instead of juniper, Nolet’s gives off floral and fruit notes – specifically Turkish Rose, Peach and Raspberry – which makes great cocktails for both gin lovers and those who are new to the spirit.
 I know some friends who claim to not like gin because of the strong juniper nose; this one might sway them over.

-I’ll be honest; where I might typically think to combine vodka as the liquor of choice with a fruity shake, the gin was a good call.
-Vodka is so popular partially because it has little scent or taste and can be mixed with almost anything.
+If I’m honest, my tendency to grab vodka is partially because it has little scent or taste and can be mixed with almost anything.
 Not so much with gin but combining the Nolet’s with fruit and basil in a cocktail was inspired and the result was a remarkably fresh and indulgent treat.